maytheu/assessment-react/README.md

 ## Guide and Usage

 User can log in with any credentials provided the username field is not empty and password is equal or greater than 6 characters

+Since opensky Api alllows two hours data difference, the data return is in the past two hours